 The Data Controller wishes to regularly inform its customers or prospective customers about its services and offers by means of direct enquiries, offers or newsletters.
 In the newsletter, depending on the type of newsletter, the subscribing customer or prospective customer will be informed at regular intervals (e.g. daily, weekly, monthly) about new services, offers and other useful information of the Data Controller.
 The newsletters may also contain advertising messages.

-The primary purpose of the processing is to send advertisements, newsletters, offers and other enquiries to customers and prospective customers, in order to inform customers and prospective customers about new services of the Company and thereby to acquire (new) active customers for the Company.
+The primary purpose of the processing is to send advertisements, newsletters, offers and other enquiries to customers and prospective customers, in order to inform customers and prospective customers about new services of the Data Controller and thereby to acquire (new) active customers for the Data Controller.

 The purpose of the processing is also to.